sumarbrandir/holarora/README.md

 - I’m @holarora | 刘力加 🌼
 - Pronouns: she/her
-- Currently a sophomore at Kyoto University, belonging to the Faculty of Informatics.
+- Sophomore at Kyoto University (Faculty of Informatics, CS Course)

 <!---
 holarora/holarora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.